BodhiOng/Joget-Broadcast-Message-Plugin/README.md

 2. Create records in this form to add broadcast messages

-3. Messages will be automatically sorted by priority (lower number = higher priority)
+3. Messages will be automatically sorted by priority, in descending order it's: high, medium, low.

 ## User Experience

 - Users see a notification banner at the top of Joget pages
-- Any authenticated user can broadcast messages to all other connected users
 - If multiple messages exist, pagination arrows appear to navigate between them
 - Users can click "Mark as Read" to dismiss a message
 - Read messages won't appear again in the user's browser (stored in localStorage)